thisis239141495/thisis239141495.github.io/_pages/about.md

 ---
 Hi!
 I am Winnie.

-As a sophomore at Vanderbilt University, pursuing double majors in Mathematics and Computer Science with minors in Data Science and Political Science, I am broadly passionate in interdisciplinary studies in social science and computer science and applying methods in artificial intelligence to solve real-world issues.
-I am particularly interested in human-computer interaction, operation research and computing social science.
+As a sophomore at Vanderbilt University, pursuing double majors in Mathematics and Computer Science with minors in Data Science and Political Science, I am broadly interested in interdisciplinary studies in social science and computer science and applying methods in artificial intelligence to solve real-world issues, particularly in human-computer interaction, operation research and computing social science.

-In personal life, I enjoy playing soccer and tennis, doing sudoku, building LEGO and photographing.
+In personal life, I am passionate in playing soccer and tennis, doing sudoku, building LEGO and photographing.
 I am proudly an Arsenal fan since 10.

 Publications